Polandball: Precursors

+Polandball, as noted by the British magazine The Shortlisted, was possibly inspired by the work of Italian animator Bruno Bozzetto.
+In his 1999 cartoon "Europe vs. Italy", the European Union and Italy are depicted as circles, and the clip highlights the cultural and social differences between Italians and Europeans.

-An indirect origin of Countryballs can be traced back to drawball.com.
-On the website, users could freely draw on a circular canvas called a "drawball".
-In August 2009, thousands of Polish netizens from Wykop.pl, PokazyWarka, and various other sites took over the entire drawball with an illustration of the Polish flag with the word "POLSKA" in the middle.
+Another possible inspiration for Polandball can be traced back to drawball.com, where users could freely draw on a circular canvas called a "drawball".
+In August 2009, after coordination by thousands of users from Wykop.pl, PokazyWarka, and various other Polish websites, the drawball displayed an illustration of the Polish flag with the word "POLSKA" in the middle.
 The circular canvas constrained the flag in such a way that it became a literal "Poland ball".
-The raid happened after a person on the Kibice.net forum asked for people to help them draw the Polish flag.

 Other users on the website attempted to sabotage the artwork by inverting the color scheme to match that of a Poké Ball, or defacing it with a large swastika.
-Eventually, hackers attacked NK.pl and Wykop.pl on August 18.
-The sites withstood the attacks, but ran considerably slower for the rest of the day.
+Later, on 18 August 2009, hackers attacked the websites where the drawball coordination originated; the sites withstood the attacks, but ran considerably slower for the rest of the day.

-British magazine The Shortlisted noted the strips were possibly inspired by the works of Italian animator Bruno Bozzetto, particularly the 1999 animated web short Europe VS Italy, which acted as political satire on Italian and European Union cultural differences, and which also featured the characters as spherical.